 Here are some more examples of financial goals you could pick from for this year:

-- Make—and stick to—a budget every month by using a budgeting app like EveryDollar to help you track all of your spending.
+- Make—and stick to—a zero-based budget every month.
+Try using a budgeting app like EveryDollar to help you track all of your spending.

 - Save up a starter emergency fund of $1,000 by a certain date by setting aside money from every paycheck for savings.